 There are four major parts to creating a music piece:

 - Recording the basic layout of the song

 - Mastering It

 Now, let’s get into the actual process of recording and creating a ready product.
-We will try to keep things as simple as possible and showcase the entry-level knowledge a home-studio enthusiast should have.
+I’ll try to keep things as simple as possible and showcase the entry-level knowledge a home-studio enthusiast should have.

 Part 1 – It’s A Creative Process

 The first instruments to record should be the drums and the bass guitar (if there is one).
-In songs which lack these two instruments track the most rhythmic instrument first.
-For example, if you only want to play guitar and record vocals, track the guitar chords first, then add the melodic guitars on top of it and lastly – your vocals.
+In songs that lack these two instruments track the most rhythmic instrument first.
+For example, if you only want to play guitar and record vocals, track the guitar chords first, then add the melodic guitars on top of it, and lastly – your vocals.